Cornell-MAE-UG/fa25-portfolio-jwbaker027/_pages/cv.md

 - **Cornell University - Teaching Assistant**
   August, 2025 - Present
   - Led weekly discussion sections for Dynamics, teaching course content and problem-solving techniques
   - Provided office hours to aid students in coursework, learning outcomes, and MATLAB

 - **Hutchinson Industries, Inc. - Engineering Intern**
   June, 2024 - August 2024
   - Designed experiments on a novel system to wirelessly collect strain data from aluminum wheels
   - Authored and revised documentation for material, chemical, and fatigue testing procedures
   - Performed various tests including wheel fatigue testing, crack inspection, and rim runout

 ---

 #### Projects
-- **Fluid Mechanical Dissection**:
+- **Fluid Mechanical Dissection**
   - description

-- **Torque Wrench FEA**:
+- **Torque Wrench FEA**
   - description

-- **Product Design Project**:
+- **Product Design Project**
   - Worked on a four-person team to create a novel device to help people remember their keys
   - Iteratively designed and modeled a geared locking mechanism and mock-up in Autodesk Fusion 360
   - Fabricated the device via 3D printing and presented it to an audience

 ---